Buy or build – build or buy? When it comes to garden playhouses, choosing between the two is not as easy as it seems.

 - Factoring in the cost of your time

-So if at this stage you’re thinking that you probably don’t have the tools or the know-how to build your own wooden playhouse – that’s fine.
+If you’re thinking that you probably don’t have the tools, know-how, or time to build your own wooden playhouse – that’s fine.

 You can always skip ahead to the section on buying a playhouse.
 There, you’ll also find an option where you get the best of both worlds.

-For now, let’s crack on with – how do you make a homemade playhouse?
+For now, let’s crack on with making this homemade playhouse.

 Playhouse Plans and Building Instructions